syntax = "proto3";

 wikipedia

-Vert.x gRPC is a module that will align the programming style of Google gRPC with Vert.x style.
+Vert.x gRPC is a module that will align the programming style of gRPC with Vert.x style.
 As a user of this module you will be more familiar with the code style using Vert.x Streams and Futures while benefiting from all the benefits of gRPC.

 For more information related to gRPC please consult the official documentation site http://www.grpc.io/.

 Since Vert.x 4.3, this module is the new support for gRPC in the Vert.x stack, the previous implementation based on gRPC Netty is still available and has been renamed Vert.x gRPC Netty, it can be found at https://vertx.io/docs/vertx-grpc-netty/java/ .
-This module has Tech Preview status, this means the API can change between versions.
+This module has Tech Preview status, this means the API can change between versions. |

-Vert.x gRPC is split into three parts:
+Vert.x gRPC is split into several parts:

 Vert.x gRPC Server